-Policy: 3.1 Chetwynd Barracks
+Policy 3.1: Chetwynd Barracks

-- 3.4 Former Ministry of Defence (MOD) site which as per the 2016 ministerial announcement is no longer needed for national defence purposes.
-The site is previously developed (albeit that much of the site is open) and contains a number of buildings and structures related to the use as an MOD site including; barracks, staff housing, firing range and car parking. - 3.5 The following key development requirements must be met.
+- 3.3 Former Ministry of Defence (MOD) site which as per the 2016 ministerial announcement is no longer needed for national defence purposes.
+The site is previously developed (albeit that much of the site is open) and contains a number of buildings and structures related to the use as an MOD site including; barracks, staff housing, firing range, playing fields and car parking. - 3.4 Delivery of development on the site will continue beyond the plan period.
+The Key Development Requirements, as set out below, relate to the site as a whole and are required to ensure that the Barracks is treated as one entity and that a comprehensive and cohesive development is achieved to ensure that future development opportunities are not compromised. - 3.5 The following key development requirements must be met.